Agnes D. Winokur, Subcommittee Chair, U.S. Drug Enforcement Administration

 Standard Guide for the Development of Electron Ionization-Mass Spectral (EI-MS) Libraries.

 Standard Guide for Intralaboratory Blind Quality Control Programs for Seized Drug Analysis.

-Test Method for Building an Analytical Scheme for the Analysis of Newly Psychoactive Substances and True Unknowns in Seized Drugs.
+Test Method for Building an Analytical Scheme for the Analysis of New Psychoactive Substances and True Unknowns in Seized Drugs.

-Standard Guide for Assessment of LC/MS Data During the Qualitative Analysis of Seized Drugs.
+Standard Guide for Assessment of LC Data During the Qualitative Analysis of Seized Drugs.

 Research & Development Needs